Many parents struggle when their child hates brushing teeth, turning a simple task into a daily challenge.

 6. How to Brush Those Pearly Whites: A Step-by-Step Guide

-Teaching your child the correct way to brush is essential for effective cleaning.
+Teaching your child the correct way to brush is essential for keeping their teeth clean and healthy.

-Begin by showing them how to hold the toothbrush at a 45-degree angle to the gums.
+Begin by showing them how to hold the toothbrush at a 45-degree angle to the gums so that the bristles reach where the teeth and gums meet.

-Encourage gentle circular motions to clean the outer surfaces, inner surfaces, and chewing surfaces of each tooth.
+Use gentle circular motions and make sure they clean the outer, inner, and chewing surfaces of every tooth.

 7. Overcoming Obstacles: Dealing with Brush Time Battles

-Dealing with resistance to brushing requires patience and creativity.
+Dealing with resistance to brushing requires patience and understanding.

 Creating a consistent brushing schedule helps reinforce the habit and make it part of your child’s daily routine.